LisaUofM/stock-analysis/README.md

 ### Summary

 #### Advantages and Disadvantages of Refactoring Code in general
 An advantage of refactoring code is that it reduces runtimes by making the code more efficient.
 If there are several processes in a batch, and the stocks analysis is one process, refactoring is an advantage, especially if the dataset is expected to increase.
+For example, if we were to run the refactored code on stocks in the Russell 2000, we would save 9.5 and 11.4 seconds for each year respectively. https://github.com/LisaUofM/stock-analysis/issues/5#issue-1093594763

 If the dataset is small and the only batch process (like Steve's analysis of 12 stocks), the orignal code could be used without issue.
 Setting up another subroutine or fixing an existing subroutine for minimal rows of data can be labor intensive and unneccessary.